Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

         - SUBSCRIPTION: Use event hub from current subscription
         - Service bus namespace: ***manufactureehns*** (or whatever you have chosen for the __Event Hub**s**__ namespace previously)
         - Event hub name: ***manufactureeh*** (or whatever you have chosen for the event hub previously)
-        - Event hub policy name: leave unchanged
+        - Event hub policy name: leave unchanged, or choose the policy name (e.g. ***myASAPolicy***) created above in the "Shared access policies" for the solution Event Hub.
         - Event hub consumer group: leave empty
         - Event serialization format : remains JSON
         - Encoding: remains UTF-8